cipher1x1/write-ups/HackTheBox/Challenges/CryptOfTheDead.md

 The pseudo-code reveals the encryption workflow:

 1. Read the input file into a buffer
-2. Check if the file is already encrypted (has `.undead` extension)—if so, reject it
+2. Check if the file is already encrypted (has `.undead` extension).
+If it does, reject it
 3. Encrypt the buffer using the hardcoded key `"BRAAAAAAAAAAAAAAAAAAAAAAAAAINS!!"`
 4. Rename the original file by appending `.undead` extension
 5. Write the encrypted data to the new file

-The vulnerability is pretty trivial: The key is hardcoded, meaning it can be easily recovered.
+The vulnerability is pretty trivial and simple to understand: The key is hardcoded, meaning it can be easily recovered.

 ---